XML RSS

 One interesting study with another bacteria, Bacillus cereus, found that tea polyphenol chemicals, including both the gallates from black tea and the catechins from green tea, were more effective against the bacteria than antibiotics like tetracycline or vancomycin at similar concentrations (Friedman, 2006).

-Against bacteria, fresh tea was the most active.
+• Against bacteria, fresh tea was the most active.

-Day old tea was not effective.
+• Day old tea was not effective.

-Decaffeinated tea was not effective.
+• Decaffeinated tea was not effective.

-Daily green tea is a broad-spectrum healthy habit
+Daily green tea as a healthy habit

 While green tea Salmonella research is still considered preliminary and tea has not been proven to prevent Salmonella infection with people, drinking green tea daily is a healthy habit many people choose.